NREL/VirtualEngineering/EH_OpenFOAM/README.md

-# Compilation
+# Running the Enzymatic Hydrolysis OpenFOAM Simulation

 1. Compile OpenFOAM-dev using the instructions found in [submodules/README.md](../submodules/README.md).
+If OpenFOAM has already been installed using these instructions, skip to Step 2.

 2. Load the modules necessary to make the enzymatic hydrolysis examples: